noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 - While this paper only measured the effects of 2.45GHz EMFs, investigation into higher frequency waves could yield higher resuts

 - No papers on 205khz or 6GHz
-- Exposure units differ from paper to paper. not consistient. no direct comparison.
+- Exposure units differ from paper to paper. not consistent. no direct comparison.
 ##